Share this article:

 Is it the physical discomfort?

-In addition to these hormonal changes, the physical discomfort of cramps, bloating, and headaches also contribute to a woman’s emotional load during menstruation.
-Who can be at their best when dealing with abdominal pain, fatigue, and potential blood seepage?
+In addition to these hormonal changes, the physical discomfort of menstrual cramps, bloating, breast tenderness, food cravings and headaches among other similar symptoms also contribute to a woman’s emotional load during menstruation.

 Is it the social aspects?

 Our emotions are also directly affected by how we interact with others.
 Do you engage in social activities and have trusted friends to confide in?
 Do you feel safe?
-Managing social interactions, especially when period symptoms are severe, can sometimes be isolating and stress-inducing.
+Managing social interactions, especially when period and PMS symptoms are severe, can sometimes be isolating and stress-inducing.
 Why did I wear these pants?
 Can I go swimming on my period?
 Who can I ask to loan me a tampon?

 Women who lack safe, affordable access to period products experience what is now known as period poverty.
 This makes dealing with menstruation very difficult and even dehumanizing.
 If getting your period means missing work or school, you are bound to feel stressed, anxious, and unhappy.
+Likewise, if you already feel depressed due to other factors, PMS symptoms may further interfere with your mental well-being.

 Is it the neurotransmitters?

 It turns out that our sex hormones also influence our “happiness hormones”—neurotransmitters such as serotonin, which helps regulate mood, sleep, and appetite, dopamine, which gives us feelings of pleasure and satisfaction as a reward for achievement, endorphins, which alleviate pain and boost pleasure, and GABA, which relaxes nerve activity and regulates mood.
+Your serotonin levels can also be affected by the fluctuating female hormones and other PMS symptoms.

 Advertisement